UAS or UNI: A comparison

 You need a graduation certificate (for Austria and Germany: Matura and Abitur), a Berufsreifeprüfung (short version of a high school graduation) or a student permit certificate for both UAS and universities.

-The tuition fee at most universities of Applied Sciences amount to €363.36 + €20.20 (ÖH fee) per semester.
+The tuition fee at most universities of Applied Sciences amounts to €363.36 + €22.70 (ÖH fee) per semester.
 These are the same for all students.
-Technically, there are also tuition fees at public universities, but they don’t apply to Austrian and EU citizens who study with serious intent.
+Technically, there are also tuition fees at public universities, but they don’t apply to Austrians and EU citizens who study with serious intent.
 So, universities are often cheaper because you only have to pay the ÖH fee.

 5. Job opportunities and career start

-You can’t really say which faculty has better job opportunities because there are so many aspects like industry, job market and personal goals and preferences that need to be considered.
+It cannot be said which faculty has better job opportunities because there are so many aspects like industry, job market and personal goals and preferences that need to be considered.

 However, it should be mentioned that networking with practitioners of a certain branch is easier and better at a university of Applied Sciences.
 Obligatory internships, cooperation with firms and contacts to teachers are definitely an advantage.
 However, if you want to work in the field of research and academics, a university is better suited for you.